 AUSTRALIAN MADE

-FREE SHIPPING OVER $39 AUS WIDE
+FREE SHIPPING OVER $49

 A number of factors can cause an eye infection in dogs, including allergies, glaucoma, bacterial contamination, viruses and foreign objects.
 Your pet has absolutely no compunction about rolling in dirt or diving in dirty water, which could contribute to an eye infection.
+As pet parents, we want to see those eyes bright and clear, but the world is a messy place for a curious pup!

 If your pet has eye discharge, it might indicate an eye injury or infection.
 It's a good idea to take your dog to the vet to get to the root of the problem and prevent the loss of an eye or blindness.
 To know what you are dealing with, you'll first need to get familiar with common dog eye infection symptoms and conditions.

 Conjunctivitis in dogs is often followed by a watery eye discharge or mucus and yellow-green pus.
 A lot of things can cause conjunctivitis, like tear duct problems, allergies, dry eye, infection and foreign objects.
+Before you can treat conjunctivitis, you need to learn what's causing this condition.
+Depending on the cause, dog pink eye treatment can include pain medications, saline washes, antibiotics or simply removing an irritant.

 Dog with irritated red eyes

 A tenacious and sticky eye discharge could result from a dry eye.
 Your canine's eyes aren't able to produce enough eye-cleansing tears.
-Common dog eye infection symptoms include inflammation and mucus, which could be caused by an injury, distemper, or an autoimmune disease.
+Common dog eye infection symptoms include inflammation and mucus, which could be caused by an injury, distemper or an autoimmune disease.

-Dogs with “dry eye” are at serious risk of infection, which can lead to painful, inflamed eyes.
-Artificial tears are used to treat mild dry eyes, and if your dog is struggling with a secondary infection, you may need to apply antibiotic drops.
+Dogs with dry eye are at serious risk of infection, which can lead to painful, inflamed eyes.
+Artificial tears are used to treat mild dry eyes and if your dog is struggling with a secondary infection, you may need to apply antibiotic drops.
 In some cases, surgery is necessary.

-Glaucoma in dogs
+• Glaucoma in Dogs

-Cataracts in Dogs
+• Cataracts in Dogs

 Symptoms of a Dog Eye Infection